ga-curriculum/python-for-javascript-developers-data-structures-lab/README.md

 ## About

-In this lab, you will practice working with Python data structures.
+In this lab, you'll practice working with different data structures in Python, including lists, tuples, dictionaries, and more.
+By manipulating these data structures, you'll gain a better understanding of how to organize and store data effectively in your Python programs.

 ## Prerequisites

-- tktk
+- Python Data Structures

 ## Time to complete

-Estimated time to complete core lab exercise: **tktk min**
+Estimated time to complete core lab exercise: **60 min**

 ## Content